sajohnstone/golang-hollowdinosaur/README.md

 # golang-hollowdinosaur

-A simple example using Go and Svelte that generates an Avatar.
+A simple example using Go and Svelte that fetches your IP Address.

 ## Run the code: